 These stages are …

 - Users discover and are first made aware of your brand and product.

 - Users now are aware of your product and are interested.
 They may consider purchasing.

 - Users at the purchase stage of the sales funnel are ready to purchase from you.

 - Users in this stage of the sales funnel have purchased, but you shouldn’t forget about them; you should continue to nurture these relationships so they become long-time clients instead of one-time customers.

-While the stages of a digital sales funnel and a Facebook sales funnel are the same, the way you go about executing them will slightly different and the specifics vary slightly.
+The stages of a digital sales funnel and Facebook sales funnel are the same.
+But the way you go about executing them will slightly different, and the specifics vary slightly.

 Creating a Facebook Sales Funnel